 When a bank sells or securitizes financial assets and retains the servicing asset, the bank shall allocate the cost of the financial assets to the servicing assets and the financial assets (without the servicing) based on their relative fair values.
 If it is not practicable to estimate the fair values of the servicing assets and the financial assets (without the servicing), the entire cost shall be allocated to the financial assets (without the servicing) and no cost shall be allocated to the servicing assets.
 If a bank incurs a servicing liability in a sale or securitization, the servicing liability should initially be measured at fair value.
-If a bank securities, no separate servicing asset or liability shall be recorded.
+If a bank securitizes assets, retains all of the resulting securities, and classifies the securities as held-to-maturity debt securities, no separate servicing asset or liability shall be recorded.
 If a bank purchases servicing assets or assumes servicing liabilities in a transaction other than a sale or securitization of the financial assets being serviced, the asset or liability shall be recorded at fair value.
 For purchased servicing assets, the fair value is presumptively the price paid to acquire the servicing.